 Whether you sell your expertise online as a consultant, work overtime at work, or help with a family business, every step helps.
 Put these extra funds toward your debt payoff, making it possible to pay down what you owe quickly.
 Think of this as a short-term plan designed to help you through your initial payoff goals.

 Finally, moving on with your life after clearing your credit card debt couldn’t be more important.
 No matter how many credit cards you might own, closing down each account after repaying your debt is essential for moving on in your life.

 You’ll be able to contact your bank or financial institution to close down your account once all your debt is repaid.
 There may still be a charge to do this, but you can’t put a price on peace of mind.

-If you’re wondering how to get rid of credit card debt, think of it as a step-by-step process.
+Ultimately, if you’re wondering how to get rid of credit card debt, think of it as a step-by-step process.
 The main points you need to take away are that you must be disciplined and committed.
-You’ll soon have your credit card debt under control if you follow our advice!
-However, if you feel you still need the help of professionals, contact our friendly and experienced team at Debt Busters now.
+You’ll soon have your credit card debt under control if you follow our advice.

 If you feel you still need the help of professionals, contact our friendly and experienced team at Debt Busters now on 1300 368 322.
 We’re here to help you manage your credit card debt with confidence.
 Though it can feel intimidating, it’s worth taking control of your money.